| Jazz

 prestigious college of music and receive the finest music education available

-Samuel D. Skau, the deputy director of admissions was in town recently to
+in the world Samuel D. Skau, the deputy director of admissions was in town recently to

 address potential applicants and take them through their questions.
 Dhanraj,